-If Revenues Available for Debt Service are not sufficient to fully pay Targeted Amortization Payments for all Outstanding Bonds subject thereto, then payments are to be first made with respect to the 1996 Series A-2 Bonds and the 1997 Series A-1 and A-2 Bonds before being made with respect to the 1999 Bonds, the 2000 Bonds and any additional Senior Lien Bonds subject to such payments.
-For the 1999 Bonds, the 2000 Bonds and any subsequent Bonds subject to such payments, Targeted Amortization Payments are made pro rata based upon the amount due, as adjusted, when Revenues Available for Debt Service are not sufficient to fully make such payments.
-Deficiencies in scheduled Targeted Amortization Payments are added to the deposit requirement(s) for the next payment or date, as applicable, contemplated by such Targeted Amortization Schedule.
+If Revenues Available for Debt Service are not sufficient to fully pay the payments set forth in the Targeted Amortization Schedules for all Outstanding Bonds subject thereto, then payments are to be first made with respect to the 1996 Series A-2 Bonds and the 1997 Series A-2 Bonds before being made with respect to the 1999 Bonds, the 2000 Bonds, the 2001 Bonds and any additional Senior Lien Bonds subject to such payments.
+For the 1999 Bonds, the 2000 Bonds, the 2001 Bonds and any subsequent Bonds subject to such payments, Principal Reduction Payments are made pro rata based upon the amount due, as adjusted, when Revenues Available for Debt Service are not sufficient to fully make such payments.
+Deficiencies in scheduled Principal Reduction Payments are added to the deposit requirement(s) for the next payment contemplated by such Targeted Amortization Schedules.

-The Corporation has covenanted in the Series Resolution that it will not structure the principal payments of additional Bonds issued under the General Resolution (whether by maturity, mandatory or other sinking fund redemptions or Targeted Amortization Payments) in ways which would result in a postponement of the Targeted Amortization Payments scheduled for the 2000 Bonds as a result of the diversion of Revenues Available for Debt Service to be received from Pledged Assets to the retirement of principal of such additional Bonds.
+The Corporation has covenanted in the Series Resolution that it will not structure the principal payments of additional Bonds issued under the General Resolution (whether by maturity, mandatory or other sinking fund redemptions or Principal Reduction Payments) in ways which would result in a postponement of the Principal Reduction Payments scheduled for the 2001 Bonds as a result of the diversion of Revenues Available for Debt Service to be received from Pledged Assets to the retirement of principal of such additional Bonds.
 The Corporation is permitted to conclusively rely on a Cash Flow Certificate in complying with this covenant.

-Use of Proceeds of 2000 Bonds
+Use of Proceeds of 2001 Bonds . . . . . . .

-The proceeds of the 2000 Bonds are to be initially used (i) to finance Guaranteed Loans, as defined below, guaranteed by the Authority or other qualified guarantee agencies as to unpaid principal and accrued interest at not less than the maximum applicable percentage permitted under the Higher Education Act, including the retirement of short term lines of credit previously established with certain commercial banks to effect such financing, all as herein described, (ii) to fund a deposit to the Debt Service Reserve Fund, and (iii) to pay costs and expenses associated with the issuance of the 2000 Bonds.
+The proceeds of the 2001 Bonds are to be initially used (i) to finance and refinance the acquisition and making of Guaranteed Loans, as defined below, guaranteed by the Authority or other qualified guarantee agencies as to unpaid principal and accrued interest at not less than the maximum applicable percentage permitted under the Higher Education Act, all as herein described, (ii) to fund a deposit to the Debt Service Reserve Fund, (iii) to fund a deposit to the Interest Account of the Debt Service Fund, and (iv) to pay costs and expenses associated with the issuance of the 2001 Bonds.
 Payments, or portions thereof, received with respect to Guaranteed Loans may be used as herein described to finance additional or other education loans guaranteed by the Authority or by other qualified guarantee agencies (each a "Guarantee Agency"), and reinsured by the Secretary of the United States Department of Education (the "Secretary"), or insured by the Secretary, all pursuant to the Higher Education Act (together with the initially acquired Guaranteed Loans, the "Guaranteed Loans"); and, subject to certain limitations including a ratings confirmation, to finance certain alternative education loans which are not so guaranteed, reinsured or insured (the "Alternative Loans").
-As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds and no Alternative Loans are being financed with the initial proceeds of the 2000 Bonds.
+As of the date hereof, no Alternative Loans have been financed with proceeds of the Prior Bonds and no Alternative Loans are being financed with the initial proceeds of the 2001 Bonds.
 The Guaranteed Loans and the Alternative Loans, if any, are herein collectively referred to as the "Education Loans."